wdlindmeier/AppLauncher/README.md

           	launch-command:
           	A command-line script to execute (e.g. AppleScript).

       		One of the above is required.
+Only one will be launched.
       -->
       <launch-path>/AppLauncher/apps/SillyApp0.app</launch-path>
       <launch-url>https://www.shadertoy.com/view/XslGRr</launch-url>